tjhowse/factory_boardgame_public/rules.md

         * Buy or sell resources from the market.
 2. Production.
 Each of the following happens in sequence:
     * Everyone gains three power tokens.
-    * A dice is rolled, every mine with an equal or higher number can be activated if you have the power tokens available.
+    * A dice is rolled and mines are activated as appropriate.
+See "Mines", below.
     * Every machine with all inputs activated can be activated, if you have power tokens available.
 This deactivates its inputs.
     * Randomly add two factory pieces per player to the pile in the centre of the table.